 “There she is,” he said, exhaling in what sounded like relief.

 My fear, my guilt, my concern for bringing ruin onto his household, they all disappeared, shoved into the recesses of my mind by the way that he was looking at me.
-By the way he so easily accepted the part of myself that I had spent so many years denying.
+By the way he so easily accepted the part of myself that I had spent years denying.
 By the thought of Henry being able to do the same.

 The carriage began to slow then, and I came back to myself to find that I was on the very edge of my seat, while John was halfway off his own; like those lions paused on the cusp of pouncing on each other.